riotxstudios/removeallnpcsandscenarios/README.md

 SUPPORT: None its pretty self explanatory script however if something is not working join and ping me in the QBOX discord Server

 https://discord.gg/qbox

+I do not take credits for this script I took someone else's post and modified it to my own needs adding way more features, I decided to release my version to help others